palladius/genai-kids-stories/README.md

 application up and running.

 Things you may want to cover:
 * Ruby version
 * System dependencies
 * Configuration
 * Database creation
 * Database initialization
 * How to run the test suite
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment instructions
 * ...

+# INSTALL

+* make sure you create yur own .enrc.yourname and assign the ENV vars you want
+* Create A svcAcct for GCS and download it under `private/sa.json`. do NOT check it in :)

 # Entities